Now that’s out of the way…

 Mark my words: the sharing of relentlessly uplifting platitudes will be the end of us all.

 FB may not have invented liking, but it took it to a new level of inanity if only because of its size.
-Everybody likes to be liked.
+Everybody likes to be liked, but it doesn’t actually bring you closer to people, does it?
 Do we really need this stat in our lives?

 I’ve got enough mouths to feed